 If you have previous or preexisting health issues, you can do crunches.
 The following are some alternative crunch exercises.

 - Diagonal Crunch: To do this exercise, sit on the edge of a chair with your elbows pointing to the side and interlace your hands behind your head.
 Raise your left knee slowly while bringing your right elbow nearer it.
 Because of this, your trunk will bend and spin.
 Hold this position for 1 to 2 seconds when you can’t get the knee and elbow closer, then return to the starting position.
 After completing a full set, repeat the exercise with the opposite arm and leg.

 - Seated Resisted Crunch: To do this exercise, close a resistance band in a door at shoulder height by tying a knot in the middle.
 Sit straight in a chair 6 inches from the door and face the other way.
 Hold both ends of the band and press them on your chest over the shoulders.
 Slowly circle your spine and draw your abdomen in as you complete a little crunch.
 Hold this position for 1–2 seconds before slowly returning to the beginning position.

 The last word on the crunch exercise

 We often define the crunch as the gold standard for abdominal workouts.
-However, it is not a functional core workout because it simply targets the abdominal muscles.
+However, it is not a functional core workout because it targets the abdominal muscles.
 Proper exercise technique is critical for ensuring the safety and success of an exercise program.
 Still, depending on your specific demands, you may need to alter each exercise to achieve the maximum benefits of the training.

 These techniques train not only several core muscles but also reduce spinal stress.
-Incorporate correct warm-ups, rest, and nutrition into your training regimen to see continuous growth and build body strength.
+Incorporate correct warm-ups, rest, and nutrition into your training regimen to continuously grow and build body strength.
 Your capacity to recuperate from your workouts will ultimately determine your results.
 Allow for adequate recovery by resting for 24 to 48 hours before training the same muscle groups.